frdbonif/sys2mqtt/README.md

 The program has been tested for compatibility on the following operating systems, for further compatibility information you can check the documentation for psutil on GitHub.

-### v0.2.9 will not be Tested until v0.3.0 --on the following--
+### v0.3.0 Tested on:

-It is likely that sys2mqtt will run on a number of systems but cannot be tested on every distro.
+It is likely that sys2mqtt will run on a number other of systems but cannot be tested on every distro.
 All non-Windows systems listed below have been tested using default repos unless otherwise noted.
 See footnotes for notes.